RRZE-HPC/DisCostiC-Sim/README.md

 Terms                  | Description
 --------------------- | -------------
-`simulator processes Q_i`    | processes from the parallel simulation framework point of view `simulated processes P_i`    | processes from the application point of view `master simulator process Q_0`  | master process from the parallel simulation framework point of view
+`simulated processes P_i`    | processes from the application point of view `simulator processes Q_i`    | processes from the parallel simulation framework point of view `master simulator process Q_0`  | master process from the parallel simulation framework point of view

 **Initialization**:thought_balloon:
-In the MPI implementation, only the master process of the default communicator makes any print calls, and all other processes of the new communicator initialize root operations only once in each run.
+In the MPI implementation, only the master process of the default communicator makes any print calls for debug and verbose output reporting, and all other processes of the new communicator initialize root operations only once in each run.

 <table>
 <tr>